writing

 Neural Radiance Fields (NeRF)

-What is volume if not a function mapping?
-Given that there are clear symmetries in any particular volume, we’d like a method to learn to exploit those symmetries.
-Densely connected neural networks, which consist of multiple layers of interconnected nodes with nonlinear activation functions like Rectified Linear Units (ReLU) 3, are excellent approximators when given sufficient data.
+What is a volume if not a function mapping?
+Volumes have symmetries we’d like to exploit.
+Densely connected neural networks with ReLU activations 3 are excellent approximators given sufficient data.

 (x,y,zSpatial,θ,ϕViewpoint)Fθ(r,g,bColor,σDensity) (\underbrace{x, y, z}_\text{Spatial}, \underbrace{\theta, \phi}_\text{Viewpoint}) \rightarrow F_{\theta} \rightarrow (\underbrace{r, g, b}_\text{Color}, \underbrace{\sigma}_\text{Density})